 GEOFF HUSTON holds a B.Sc. and a M.Sc. from the Australian National University.
 He has been closely involved with the development of the Internet for the past decade, particularly within Australia, where he was responsible for the initial build of the Internet within the Australian academic and research sector.
 Huston is currently the Chief Scientist in the Internet area for Telstra.
-He is also a member of the Internet Architecture Board, and is the Secretary of the APNIC Executive Committee.
-He was an inaugural Trustee of the Internet Society, and served as Secretary of the Board of Trustees from 1993 until 2001, with a term of service as chair of the Board of Trustees in 1999 - 2000.
-He is author of The ISP Survival Guide, ISBN 0-471-31499-4, Internet Performance Survival Guide: QoS Strategies for Multiservice Networks, ISBN 0471-378089, and coauthor of Quality of Service: Delivering QoS on the Internet and in Corporate Networks, ISBN 0-471-24358-2, a collaboration with Paul Ferguson.
+He is also the Executive Director of the Internet Architecture Board, and is a member of the APNIC Executive Committee.
+He is author of The ISP Survival Guide, ISBN 0-471-31499-4, Internet Performance Survival Guide: QoS Strategies for Multiservice Networks, ISBN 0471-378089, and coauthor of Quality of Service: Delivering QoS on the Internet and in Corporate Networks, ISBN 0-471- 24358-2, a collaboration with Paul Ferguson.
 All three books are published by John Wiley & Sons.
 E-mail: gih@telstra.net